carver/pyHTM/README.markdown

 Status
 -
+Feb 1: Added test for recognition of 4 static images (does not yet pass all tests)
+@see src/carver/tests/recognition_static.py

 Jan 19: Basic HTM network history readout implemented in htm_main (shows in console)

 Dec 10: The most basic correctness tests are passing!